duncanmcclean/simple-commerce/README.md

 ### Addon Dev Questions

 * How can I add my own SVG icons for the Control Panel nav or is there an icon pack I can choose from?
+* How can I fix the `A facade root has not been set.` issue with the Yaml facade?